 In the Visual Studio, you are already aware of the benefits of using breakpoints in your code.
 The code execution will automatically suspend or pause when execution control hits your break points and application goes into debugging mode.
 Further you will have several options to debug your code easily.
 In debug mode, you can see the snapshot of objects, call stack, etc. As you have already seen, the call stack contains the trace of all calling methods, exception trace, exception message etc.

-Assume that your code contains few methods which just bypass call to other methods and no other business code is written that help you in debugging.
-For such methods you expect the debugger not to hit or stepping in while debugging.
+Assume that your code contains few methods which just bypass calls to other methods and no other business code is written that help you in debugging.
+For such methods you expect the debugger not to hit or step in while debugging.
 However it may decrease in debugging time.

 In the below video, you can see the normal behavior of the .Net debugger.
 All the breakpoints encountered are hit in the code while debugging.

 If your application is developed using event driven and layered architecture, then you need to take special consideration with respect to how friendly your code is during debugging.
 In order to build such a debugging environment, you need to write some special code to avoid debugging such methods that makes your debugging activity faster.

 If any method enclosed with the DebuggerHidden attribute then, Visual Studio debugger will ignore that method during debugging.
 In this case, if any breakpoints inserted in this method will never hit.